Spectral measures and dominant vertices in graphs of bounded degree: Examples of finite graphs with and without dominant vertices

 In particular, the two end vertices $1$ and $n$ are always dominant.
 When $n+1$ is prime, all vertices are dominant.
-If $n$ is odd and at least $3$, the middle vertex $\frac{n+1}{2}$ is not dominant.
-If $n = 11$, the vertices $1, 5, 7, 11$ are dominant and the other vertices are not. \end{exe}
+If $n$ is odd and at least $3$, the middle vertex $\frac{n+1}{2}$ is not dominant. \end{exe}